ucsb-cs56-projects/cs56-games-battleship/README.md

 	* version 2.1: New feature added.
 There will be a hit count under the game board indicating how many pixels on the opponent's ship has the player already hit. (see figure 3)
 	* <b>version 2.1.1</b>: Bug fix on checking ship sizes validity.
 In version 2.0, if user input is not a number, program will terminate.
 Now fixed. (see figure 4)
     * <b>version 2.2</b>: Game now has replay functionality, ship color selection, harder computer difficulty, and sound effects.
-        * <b>Note about sound effects</b> You must be on a CSIL machine or your own personal machine to get sound effects to work, you can't play them through ssh'ing.
-The sound effects are currently set to the lower bitrate sound effects so that they play better on CSIL, but there are higher quality sound effects that sound much better.
-To change to the higher bitrate sfx, edit BattleshipGUI.java and find the URL initializations and change all of the file extensions from .aiff to .wav.

 * Game description - this Battleship game has 3 modes for user to choose from: hosting a game, joining a game, and playing against a computer. (see figure 5)